 An employee app, on the other hand, is where communication takes place and culture is created.

-The best employee apps will act as a digital entry point for all employees, who will need little to no training to walk through the front door.
-They will offer integrations with O365 tools; for example, allowing communication content to be added to SharePoint online or, in the case of Microsoft Teams, notify workers who spend a majority of their days in this platform to stay notified about important company news.
+The best employee apps will act as a digital entry point for all employees.
+They should need little to no training to walk through the front door.
+An employee app will offer integrations with O365 tools.
+For example, communication content can be added to SharePoint online.
+Or, in the case of Microsoft Teams, it can alert workers who spend a majority of their days in this platform to stay notified about important company news.

 From employee communications to employee experience